 And third, the Bs aren’t even named in chronological order.
 If you peruse the 1,098-page classic, Handbook of Biochemistry and Molecular Biology, Fourth Edition, by Lundblad and McDonald, you’ll learn that B12 was first identified in 1926, while B3 wasn’t discovered until 1936.
 Either these folks had other things on their minds, or time travel is real.
 You decide.

 Anyway, none of that is to take away from the importance of the B family of vitamins.
-In fact, all of them are essential for a healthy body and mind.
-And they play an integral role in how your body functions — starting at a cellular level.
+In fact, all of them are essential for a healthy body and mind and play an integral role in how your body functions, starting at a cellular level.
 Conventional nutritional wisdom holds that the best places to find B vitamins are in animal products, where you can generally find them in abundance.
 But is it possible to get what you need from plant-based foods?
 What are the health benefits and risks of the various B vitamins?
 And should you supplement?
 These are the questions that we’ll tackle in this article.
 And we won’t take 1,098 pages to do it.

 What Are the B Vitamins?